jcs090218/Unity.HTTP_Server/README.md

 # Unity.HTTP_Server
 > A simple C# HTTP server implementation for Unity

-This project is inspired by `@sableangle`'s [UnityHTTPServer][].
-However, the original repository lacks a license and appears to be unmaintained.
-The goal of this project is to modify the existing code, diverging from the original, and release it under a valid open-source license.
+This project is based on @sableangle's [UnityHTTPServer][], but the original repository lacks a license and seems to be unmaintained.
+The aim of this project is to adapt and extend the existing code, making it distinct from the original, and release it under a valid open-source license.

-Some differences between the two projects:
+Key improvements over the original:

-- Improved control over `MonoBehaviour`
+- Enhanced control over `MonoBehaviour`
 - Support for multiple instances
-- Packaged as a ready-to-use solution
+- Packaged for easy deployment

 ## ⚜️ License